compiler-explorer/compiler-explorer/README.md

 Configuring compiler explorer is achieved via configuration files in the `etc/config` directory.
 Values are `key=value`.
 Options in a `{type}.local.properties` file (where `{type}` is `c++` or similar) override anything in the `{type}.defaults.properties` file.
-There is a `.gitignore` file to ignore `*.local.*` files, so these won't be checked into git and you won't find yourself fighting with updated versions when you `git pull`.
+There is a `.gitignore` file to ignore `*.local.*` files, so these won't be checked into git, and you won't find yourself fighting with updated versions when you `git pull`.
 For more information see [Adding a Compiler](docs/AddingACompiler.md).

 A [Road map](docs/Roadmap.md) is available which gives a little insight into